-By Arun Maganti ESG (Ethical, Social, and Governance) investing has become much more prevalent as of late.
+By Arun Maganti ESG (Environmental, Social, and Governance) investing has become much more prevalent as of late.
 Private equity firms, which have often been portrayed in a negative light due to aggressive leveraged buyouts and “vulture capitalism,” have recently been pushing for ethical investments.
 But is ESG investing genuine?
 Or is it instead an attempt … Continue reading ESG Investing: Will Private Equity Firms Refocus on Stakeholder Value?

 By Boris Mihaylov and Konstantin Barakos The world of private equity requires funds to react immediately to potential purchase opportunities.
 But what if an attractive opportunity arises during the draw down period and the funds required exceed the sum of collected commitments?
 Bridge loans (appropriately labeled yet also known as equity bridge facilities or subscription … Continue reading Bridge Loans in Private Equity